 ha core check

 This will produce a confirmation if all files have the correct syntax.

 However if there is something wrong the error will be given in the terminal.
 This is the error produced by an indentation formatting error.

 Let’s look at an example for the light integration.
-In order to add the light component, we simply add this to our YAML file.
+In order to add the light integration, we simply add it to our YAML file:

 light: - platform: group name: Studio Lights 1 entities: - light.bulb_1 - light.bulb_2

-Now if we wish to create another group, we will add another platform instance beneath this code, but we do not add the light component again.
+Now if we wish to create another group, we can add another platform instance beneath this code, but we do not add the light component again.

 light: - platform: group name: Studio Lights Group 1 entities: - light.bulb_1 - light.bulb_2 - platform: group name: Studio Lights Group 2 entities: - light.bulb_3 - light.bulb_4

 It takes a little time to get used to the syntax within Home Assistant YAML and to gain an understanding of what to write.

 Stick with it!
 You will be surprised at how quickly you pick it up!